intel/neural-compressor/docs/source/mixed_precision.md

     Currently Intel® Neural Compressor only support FP16 mixed precision for ONNX models.

-    To run FP16 mixed precision examples, users need to set 'device' of config to 'gpu'.
+    To run FP16 mixed precision examples, users need to set 'device' of config to 'gpu' and 'backend' to 'onnxrt_cuda_ep'.